aleksfront/lens-extension-cc/README.md

 ## Help

-### SSO not supported
+### SSO support

-Mirantis Container Cloud instances that use third-party SSO authentication (e.g. Google OAuth) are __not supported__ at this time.
-We plan on adding support [soon](https://github.com/Mirantis/lens-extension-cc/issues/12).
+Mirantis Container Cloud instances that use third-party SSO authentication via __Keycloak__ are supported.

+Since the integration leverages the `lens://` URL protocol handling feature for extensions, __Lens 4.1__ is required, and the __Keycloak Client__ of the instance must be configured as follows:

+-   Allow requests from the `"*"` origin.
+This is because the internal Electron browser used by the Lens App uses a random port.
+Therefore, the originating URL cannot be predicted.
+-   Allow the following redirect URI: `lens://extensions/@mirantis/lens-extension-cc/oauth/code`

 ### Management clusters not selected by default